julien-contarin/mongodb-iot/README.md

 ### odmv.js

 This shows how to persist said aggregations to an on-demand materialized view.
 Don't forget that this view must be executed at a given frequency to be kept up to date.

+## Possible improvements

+1. Use 4.2 update with aggregation to merge parts 1 and 2 (i.e. calculate aggregates on the fly when you insert bucketed data)
+2. Use a Stitch trigger to auto-calculate Materialized Views
+3. Document how to build a Charts data visualisation for this data